The AMD Ryzen 5 8500G wins in 12 out of 14 comparable specs, with 1 tie. Its biggest advantage is L2 Cache (500% better).

 AI Versus Verdict

-Users prioritizing modern architecture and superior cache capacity should select the AMD Ryzen 5 8500G for their build.
-Conversely, the Intel Core i7-7700K remains a viable option for those specifically requiring a 20% higher base clock speed.
-By focusing on these distinct advantages, buyers can align their choice with either the broad technical superiority of the newer processor or the specific frequency benefit offered by the older model.
+Users prioritizing modern architecture and the significant cache advantage should select the AMD Ryzen 5 8500G for their build.
+Conversely, the Intel Core i7-7700K remains a viable option only for those specifically requiring a 20% higher base clock speed.
+Because the former dominates the overall specification count, it is the more versatile component for most computing tasks, while the latter is restricted to niche scenarios where its specific frequency advantage is the primary requirement.

 Generated by Gemini from the objective spec comparison above.
 AI advice is a summary, not a benchmark — always verify critical purchases.